 The roots of your natural teeth help keep your jawbone strong and healthy.
 When you lose a tooth, the bone in the surrounding area loses stimulation.
 As a result, the jawbone begins to atrophy or deteriorate and change in shape.
 Over time, your face appears sunken, and you begin to look older.

 Dental implants can help prevent bone loss from happening as they are anchored into the jawbone.
-Bridgework and dentures are unable to offer this benefit.
+Bridgework and dentures are unable to offer this benefit, unless you opt for implant supported dentures or bridges..
 Keeping the jawbone healthy also prevents the loss of additional remaining teeth.

 People with missing teeth are also subject to chronic headaches and gum disease.
 The headaches are a result of problems with the jaw joint brought on by misaligned teeth.
 As teeth shift, they can become difficult to clean, resulting in gum disease and accelerated tooth decay and further tooth loss.